sanand0/til/llms.md

   - The effort for evals may seem high.
 Use LLMs to reduce this effort.
   - Include irrelevant questions because people WILL ask them.
 Be clear on how to handle that.
 - 22 Mar 2025.
 If we can DESCRIBE what good looks like, training data is no gap.
 We can auto optimise models towards that.
 That's RLF.
 DeepSeek R1 side stepped the need for training data by creating reward functions and prompts.
 This tells the fine tuning process how to go correct as it goes along.
 [This video](https://www.linkedin.com/posts/devvret-rishi-b0857684_starting-today-you-can-build-your-own-custom-activity-7308141160357670912-Rwfy) is the first one that really help me understand what's going on.
+- 19 Mar 2025.
+OpenAI now supports [PDFs natively in the API](https://platform.openai.com/docs/guides/pdf-files?api-mode=chat).
+(Gemini has done so for a while)
 - 18 Mar 2025.
 Another way of scaling LLMs is generating multiple options and self evaluating.
 [Eric Zhao](https://x.com/ericzhao28/status/1901704339229732874)
 - 16 Mar 2025.
 Gemini API allows YouTube videos as a part.
 [Google](https://ai.google.dev/gemini-api/docs/vision?lang=python#youtube)
 - 16 Mar 2025. agents.json is a proposal for discovery of agents on a site that enhances the Open API spec: [wild-card-ai/agents-json](https://github.com/wild-card-ai/agents-json)